leehoanzu/color-classification/docs/packages.md

 ### Option 2: Pull Pre-Built Image

-If you don't want to build the image from scratch, you can pull the pre-built image from [my Docker Hub](https://hub.docker.com/repository/docker/leehoanzu/raspberrypi-utils/general):
+If you don't want to build the image from scratch, you can pull the pre-built image from [Docker Hub](https://hub.docker.com/repository/docker/leehoanzu/raspberrypi-utils/general):

 1. Pull the image from Docker Hub:
    ```bash